MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/agent-builder.md

 ## Feedback

-Unless your admin has disabled the feedback feature, each step of Agent Builder includes a **Like** button (a "thumbs up" icon) and a **Dislike** button (a "thumbs down" icon).
+Unless feedback  is disabled by your admin, each step of Agent Builder includes a **Like** button (a "thumbs up" icon) and a **Dislike** button (a "thumbs down" icon).
 Use these icons to provide feedback on each response, helping us improve Agent Builder.
 Select the "thumbs up" or "thumbs down" icon as appropriate.
 Additionally, you can provide feedback in your own words about what you liked or didn't like about the response.
 When you're finished, select **Submit**.

 ## Related information